Cocrystals of symplectic Kashiwara-Nakashima tableaux, symplectic Willis like direct way, virtual keys and applications: Cocrystal of a KN tableau

 Fulton \cite{fulton1997young} has proved the following result for semistandard tableaux.

-\begin{prop} \cite[Proposition 7, Corollary 1, Appendix A.5]{fulton1997young} Given $T \in \mathcal{SSYT}(\lambda, n)$ and a skew shape whose column lengths are a permutation of $\lambda$, the column lengths of $T$, there is exactly one skew tableau with that shape that rectifies to $T$.
+\begin{prop} \cite[Proposition 7, Corollary 1, Appendix A.5]{fulton1997young} Given $T \in \mathcal{SSYT}(\lambda, n)$ and a skew shape whose column lengths are a permutation of $\lambda'$, the column lengths of $T$, there is exactly one skew tableau with that shape that rectifies to $T$.
 Furthermore, the last and first columns only depend on their lengths. \end{prop}

 This means that given $T \in \mathcal{SSYT}(\lambda, n)$, the cocrystal $\mathfrak{CB}^{\lambda'}(T)$ attached to $T \in \mathcal{SSYT}(\lambda, n)$ has a distinguished set of skew tableaux whose column lengths are a permutation of $\lambda'$, the column lengths of $T$.
-The skew shapes of these distinguished vertices are preserved by any sequence $S$ of type $C_n$ crystal operators of the crystal $\mathfrak{B}^\lambda$.
-Thus we obtain another proof of our Proposition 40 and Corollary 41 in our previous work \cite{santos2019symplectic} which is an extension of Proposition \ref{fultonkey} to KN tableaux. \begin{prop} \cite[Proposition 40, Corollary 41]{santos2019symplectic, santos2020SLCsymplectic} Given $T \in \mathcal{KN}(\lambda, n)$ and a skew shape whose column lengths are a permutation of the column lengths of $T$, there is exactly one skew tableau with that shape that rectifies to $T$.
+The skew shapes of these distinguished vertices are preserved by any sequence $\mathcal{S}$ of type $C_n$ crystal operators of the crystal $\mathfrak{B}^\lambda$.
+Thus we obtain another proof of Proposition 40 and Corollary 41 in second author's work \cite{santos2019symplectic} which is an extension of the previous Proposition \ref{fultonkey} to KN tableaux. \begin{prop} \cite[Proposition 40, Corollary 41]{santos2019symplectic}, \cite{santos2020SLCsymplectic} Given $T \in \mathcal{KN}(\lambda, n)$ and a skew shape whose column lengths are a permutation of $\lambda'$, the column lengths of $T$, there is exactly one skew tableau with that shape that rectifies to $T$.
 Furthermore, the last and first columns only depend on their lengths. \end{prop}